kubedb/docs/docs/guides/kafka/connectcluster/connectcluster.md

 If you are just testing some basic functionalities, you might want to avoid additional hassles due to some safety features that are great for the production environment.
 You can follow these tips to avoid them.

-1 **Use `terminationPolicy: Delete`**.
+1 **Use `deletionPolicy: Delete`**.
 It is nice to be able to resume the cluster from the previous one.
 So, we preserve auth `Secrets`.
-If you don't want to resume the cluster, you can just use `spec.terminationPolicy: WipeOut`.
+If you don't want to resume the cluster, you can just use `spec.deletionPolicy: WipeOut`.
 It will clean up every resource that was created with the ConnectCluster CR.
-For more details, please visit [here](/docs/guides/kafka/concepts/connectcluster.md#specterminationpolicy).
+For more details, please visit [here](/docs/guides/kafka/concepts/connectcluster.md#specdeletionpolicy).

 ## Next Steps